NLA Landlord Membership packages start from as little as £0.96* per week!

 5.6 If a complaint is considered valid, the NLA will acknowledge receipt of the complaint and advise the complainant that it will be investigated.
 If the complaint is considered inappropriate, the case administrator will inform the complainant in writing of the reason.

 5.7 The case administrator will also agree a realistic timeframe with the landlord within which they should respond to the complaint.
 All parties involved will be advised of the agreed timeframe.
+This will normally be within 14 days of the complaint being recorded, this may be extended at the discretion of the NLA or where there are exceptional or unforeseen circumstances.

 5.11 If the Board accepts a report that the member concerned is not in breach of the CoP, the Director in charge of NLA complaints will write to the member informing them that no further action will be taken.